cs3157/recitations/D-Bits-Binary-C-Basics/c-basics.md

 There's no guarantee what garbage might be written in the piece of memory we're given, so trying to access it will result in **undefined behavior** (no guarantees for what will happen during compilation or execution;
-you'll here us talk about this _a lot_, specifically about avoiding it).
+you'll hear us talk about this _a lot_, specifically about avoiding it).

-    int x;              // x is declared, but uninitialized printf("%d", x);    // undefined behavior; don't do this! x = 4;              // x is now initialized to 6
+    int x;              // x is declared, but uninitialized printf("%d", x);    // undefined behavior; don't do this! x = 4;              // x is now initialized to 4

 We can also declare multiple variables of the same type all at once, separating the variable names with a `,`: